Intelligence Analyst: Z Program

 Position Type: Career Indefinite

-Security Clearance: Active DOE Q clearance (or active Top Secret clearance) with Sensitive Compartmented Information access
+Security Clearance: Anticipated DOE Q clearance with Sensitive Compartmented Information access (requires U.S. citizenship and a federal background investigation)

 Drug Test: Required for external applicant(s) selected for this position (includes testing for use of marijuana)